 Florence is undoubtedly one of the most charming cities in Italy.
 Located in the heart of the Tuscany region, it gives all the Italian vibes you have been waiting for.
 Walking through its streets and admiring all the masterpieces is a real treat.
-It is one of those rare places where every corner could be a photo spot !
-The brilliant architecture, stunning views, romantic atmosphere and historical sites make you feel like you are stepping back in time.
-Due to its geographical location, it is the perfect day trip from many popular Italian places such as Pisa, Cinque Terre and Rome.
-In this article, you will find the 5 best photo spots in Florence that you should not miss from your list.
+It is one of those rare places where every corner could be a photo spot.
+The brilliant architecture, stunning views, romantic atmosphere, and historical sites make you feel like you are stepping back in time.
+Due to its geographical location, it is the perfect day trip from many popular Italian places such as Pisa, Cinque Terre, and Rome.
+In this article, you will find the 5 best photo spots in Florence, Italy.

 Travel Together Gr contains affiliate links.
 By purchasing through our links, you support us at no additional cost.
 Thank you for your support ❤︎ Read our full disclosure policy here.